rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

 Indeed, with 2MB pages instead of 4kB, the memory needed for PTE will automatically drop 512 times.
 This would be an easy and huge win.
-Unfortunately, this is only possible since version 9.4, but upgrading wasn't even an option, since the software editor claimed that only the 9.3 version is supported.
+Unfortunately, this is only possible since version 9.4, but upgrading wasn't even an option, since the software vendor claimed that only the 9.3 version is supported.

 Another way to reduce the PTE size is to reduce the number of connections, which was quite high.
-Unfortunately again, the editor claimed that connection poolers aren't supported, and the customer needed that many connections.
+Unfortunately again, the vendor claimed that connection poolers aren't supported, and the customer needed that many connections.

 So the only remaining solution was therefore to reduce the shared\_buffers.